MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

 1. When you've finished setting the required fields, select **Create application**.
 The confirmation page summarizes your app's name, ID, and certificate thumbprint or secret, depending on the authentication method that you selected.

 > [!IMPORTANT]
-> Please save your secret or certificate thumbprint information for future reference.
+> Save your secret or certificate thumbprint information for future reference.
 The secret will only be displayed once.

 ### Create another application